221009507/Wil-Portfolio-T4/interview_skills.md

 - Know why I want the job, be able to explain why I want the job and what motivates me.
 - Know my achievements, problem-solving experiences.

-These exercises helped me improve how I prepare for interviews
+These exercises helped me improve how I prepare for interviews.

 **Result:**
 Through this experience, I developed strong interview skills and learned how to prepare effectively for any type of interview.